Huntington Lake Overnight Camp

 How does camp communicate with families?

 We send an email out a week or so before camp with last minute reminders to make sure everyone is prepared.
 During camp we post lots of pictures through our own app.
 We also post to Facebook and Instagram.
-Counselors send a postcard early in the session and a letter at the end of the session to review camper growth and development.
-Campers also send weekly postcards or letter home to highlight the fun they’re having.
+Counselors send a letter at the end of the session to review camper growth and development.
 Parents may send snail mail or one way emails that we print and deliver.
 Care packages are a nice idea but can create unintended issues so we do not allow them.
 Better to send campers with a good book and word puzzle.
-Of course campers can choose from our huge library as well.

 How do you handle camper health and meds?

-We have two nurses on staff at all times under the guidance of our camp doctor.
+We have a nurse or EMT on staff at all times under the guidance of our camp doctor.
 Nurses provide first aid, dispense required medications, and give a little TLC to those that need rest in the Health Center.
 The majority of our staff are also CPR and Lifeguard certified.
-We are also very well connected to the Emergency Services at Huntington Lake (the local Fire Department keeps an engine on the camp property.)
+We are also very well connected to the Emergency Services at Huntington Lake.
 However, more routine medical care like ear infections or respiratory illness may require a trip to Clovis (a 90 minute drive.)
 For this reason, we will always contact parents when we see potential problems on the horizon.
 It is very important that each camper have someone available who can make the journey to Huntington Lake if illness or injury requires a medical visit or the camper needs to go home.
 If parents are out of town, the emergency contact must be someone capable of making decisions and available to pick up the camper within a reasonable amount of time.

 Do you have a sickness policy?